wongdigital/rogerwong-site/_content/posts/using-the-ipad-to-reshape-content.md

   - "Design"
   - "Industry Insights"
   - "Technology Industry"
+excerpt: "_The New York Times_ recently published an article about how apps and web services are enabling consumers to customize how they read their online content.
+From apps like Flipboard and Pulse to services like Readability and Instapaper, users are increasingly demanding to consume content whenever, wherever and however they want."
 ---

 _**This post was [originally published](http://blog.agencypja.com/2011/02/03/interactive/using-the-ipad-to-reshape-content/ "Using the iPad to Reshape Content | PJA: Bow & Arrow") on [Bow & Arrow from PJA](http://blog.agencypja.com/ "PJA: Bow & Arrow") (my employer) on February 3, 2011.**_